 Our thoughts have a profound impact on how safe we feel in our bodies.
 Negative self-talk, catastrophising, or perfectionism can all trigger our body’s stress response (survival mode), potentially leading to binge eating.
 It’s not about forcing positive thinking, but rather cultivating a balanced, compassionate inner dialogue.
 By challenging negative thought patterns and practicing self-compassion, we can create a mental environment where our body feels safer, potentially reducing the urge to binge.
 I know this isn’t as easy as it sounds but with the right knowledge and tools it’s very possible.

-Let me share a bit of my own journey: There was a time when I was completely stuck in my head.
+Let me share a bit of my own journey: There was a time when I was completely stuck in my mind.
 Even surrounded by friends, I’d be lost in thoughts about not fitting in, how no one understood me or paid attention to me.
 I’d overthink everything I wanted to say and constantly plan a date with my favourite foods curled up at home on the couch in front of the tele.
 Often, I’d be so caught up in these thoughts that I wouldn’t even notice if someone spoke to me.
 Caught red-handed a friend nicknamed me ‘Space Cadet’.
 It wasn’t meant as an offence, I think he could actually relate and it was our little joke.
-Fast forward to today, and while I’m not claiming perfection, my mind is a completely different landscape.
-Now, I’m actually present during social interactions, and my mind isn’t constantly preoccupied with food.
-The volume of thoughts is dialled down and I feel more at peace.
-The journey to this point wasn’t always easy, but it was absolutely worth it.
-And if I could make this change, I genuinely believe you can too.

 7. The Cortisol Connection: Modern Life and Stress

 In our fast-paced world, many factors can elevate our stress hormone, cortisol.
-Lack of sleep, chronic stress, excessive cardio, a lack of stability in our life and even too much screen time can all contribute.
-In fact this same principle applies for all the points I mention here.
+Lack of sleep, chronic stress, constantly striving for more, excessive cardio, a lack of stability in our life and even too much screen time can all contribute.
+In fact this same principle applies for all the points I mention in this article.
 When cortisol levels stay high, it’s like our body is in a constant state of alertness, ready for a threat that never comes.
 This can drive our urge to binge in our body’s attempt to return to a place of safety and comfort.
 Additionally, there is evidence that suggests being in a constant state of high stress can lead to vitamin and mineral deficiencies which exacerbates the problem.
 By recognising these stressors and finding ways to manage them, we can help our bodies feel safer and reduce the urge to binge eat.

 Here’s a key insight: all the factors we’ve discussed in this blog – nutritional imbalances, blood sugar swings, childhood experiences, social disconnection, even our thoughts – they all have one thing in common.
 They can trigger a rise in cortisol, setting off our body’s alarm system.